GFA-spec/GFA-spec/GFA-spec.md

 ## Line structure

 Each line in GFA has tab-delimited fields and the first field defines the type of line.
+The type of the line defines the following required fields.
+The required fields are followed by optional fields.

 | Line | Type|
 |------|:----|